Home » NCERT Solution Class 12 Chemistry Chapter...

 After this, students will learn about the use of polymers in everyday life.
 They can make use of Polymers Class 12 NCERT Solutions to further increase knowledge and expertise.

-Important questions of NCERT Solutions for Chemistry Chapter 15
+NCERT Solutions of Chemistry Chapter 15

-1 Explain the terms polymer and monomer.
+Q) Explain the terms polymer and monomer.

 Answer: